Gib-Dev/DatingApp/README.md

 ## Development Notes

-- The application uses SQLite for development database
+- The application uses SQLite for the development database
 - Password hashing is implemented using HMACSHA512
 - CORS is configured to allow requests from Angular development server
 - The frontend uses Tailwind CSS with DaisyUI for styling
 - SSL certificates are included for HTTPS development

+## Security Notes

+- Secrets: never commit real secrets.
+Keep `appsettings.Development.json` local; use `appsettings.Development.example.json` as a template.
+- JWT signing key: store securely via environment variables or a secrets provider in production.
+- Password hashing: for production, prefer PBKDF2, bcrypt, scrypt, or Argon2 instead of raw HMACSHA512.
+- CORS: restrict origins, headers, and methods in production.
+- HTTPS: enforce HTTPS redirection and enable HSTS in production.
+- Rate limiting: apply on authentication endpoints to mitigate brute-force attacks.

 ## Technologies Used